Southern California Edison assistance programs.

 Southern California Edison offers several financial and low income assistance programs to its customers.
 Some are funded by the federal or state government, and others are administered directly by the utility company itself.
 The type of financial assistance or SCE payment plan will vary as well.
-In certain cases a customer may receive a discount on their bills, and in other instances a direct grant or cash payment may be made to help them pay any past due utility bills to keep their power on.
+In certain cases a low income family may receive a discount on their bills, and in other instances a direct grant or cash payment may be made to help them pay any past due utility bills to keep their power on.
 Find how to get help with bills from SCE.

 The California Alternate Rates for Energy (CARE) program can offer eligible low income customers up to a 20 percent discount on their monthly electric bills.
 Call 1-800-950-2356

 Additional savings can be provided to low income-qualified households that have three or more members.
 These households may be able to get a discount from the Family Electric Rate Assistance program (FERA).
 Savings can be provided for individuals who exceed the baseline electricity usage by 30% or more.
 Call 1-800-798-5723

 If you are facing a serious medical condition or disability, the Medical Baseline Allowance is provided year round.
 Seniors or disabled people who use Southern California Edison are the main beneficiaries.
 This can also help reduce the amount of your monthly energy bill.
 1-800-655-4555

 Families with a member who is on a life support device, or who is being treated for life-threatening illness or has a compromised immune system may be able to qualify for the Southern California Edison Medical Baseline Allowance.
 This program offers additional assistance for people with specific disabilities or conditions.